-For purposes of principal and interest payments, classes of Pass-Through Certificates are categorized as shown below.
+For purposes of principal and interest payments, we categorize the classes of Pass-Through Certificates as shown below.

 The following chart identifies and generally defines most categories of classes.
 The first column of the chart shows our standard abbreviation for each category.
-Each supplement may identify the categories of classes of the related series by means of one or more of these abbreviations.
+Each supplement will identify the categories of classes of the related series by means of one or more of these abbreviations.